Gani Qasymov

-Gani Esengeldinuly Qasymov (Ғани Есенгелдинұлы Қасымов, Ğani Esengeldinūly Qasymov) (born 3 May 1950) is a former Kazakh politician, member of the Senate, Chairman of Party of Patriots, Extraordinary and Plenipotentiary Envoy for Kazakhstan, and Major-general of Kazakh Custom Forces.
-He is known for being a presidential candidate in the 1999 and 2011 Kazakh presidential election.
+Ğani Esengeldinūly Qasymov (Ғани Есенгелдинұлы Қасымов; born 3 May 1950) is a Kazakh former politician, member of the Senate, Chairman of the Party of Patriots, Extraordinary and Plenipotentiary Envoy for Kazakhstan, and Major-general of the Kazakh Custom Forces.
+He is known for being a presidential candidate in the 1999 and 2011 Kazakh presidential elections.

-Early life, education
+Early life and education

 Qasymov was born on 3 May 1950 in Guryev (present-day Atyrau), Kazakh SSR.

 In 1967, he entered the Kirov University but was transferred to the Moscow State Institute of International Relations in 1969, where he earned a degree in International Relations in 1974.
-From September of that year, he became the first secretary of the protocol department of the Ministry of Foreign Affairs of Kazakh SSR, being head of the press and information department as well as the head of the protocol department.
+From September of that year, he became the first secretary of the protocol department of the Ministry of Foreign Affairs of the Kazakh SSR, being head of the press and information department as well as the head of the protocol department.
 From July 1981, Qasymov was the Secretary General of the Ministry of Foreign Affairs of the Kazakh SSR.
 From September 1987, he enrolled in advanced training courses for senior diplomatic personnel at the Diplomatic Academy of the USSR Ministry of Foreign Affairs in Moscow.
 Qasymov became an adviser to the President of the Kazakh SSR Nursultan Nazarbayev in May 1990.